dshadoff/PCE_xlate_DeadoftheBrain/DOTB_1/Patch - English/readme.txt

 following:

   A) Tag me in a tweet on Twitter (aka 'X'): @Shadoff_d
-     (Note: I may not see a direct message on Twitter)
+     (Note: I may not see direct messages on Twitter)

   B) Send me a direct message on romhacking.net - although I check this less
      often

-  C) I'm also on Discord on various servers, but these change from time to time.
+  C) I'm also on Discord on various servers, but these change from time to
+     time.

-  D) or email: daves@interlog.com (although this change in the future).
+  D) or email: daves@interlog.com (although this address may change in the
+     future).

                     ****************************************